 How is the soot threshold luminosity determined?
 Is there a quantified luminosity that is comparable for each condition?
 Will uncertainties in the luminosity affect the comparisons of the sooting limits?

-The soot threshold luminosity was determined by the photos taken with a Nikon 700D camera, and was not quantified.
-However, the CSR measurements were repeatable.
+The soot threshold luminosity was determined visually and by the photos taken with a Nikon D700 camera, and was not quantified.
+This visual determination method was validated through laser scattering experiemnts by Axelbaum et al (Ref.
+15, for example) in the 1990s.
+The CSR measurements were also repeatable.
 This is clarified in Sec.
 2.

 What was the target flame properties in Liu et al. that were used in the reduced mechanism for butanol and methyl butanoate?
 Why was the full mechanism not reduced specifically for the purposes of the current work?